 What is Copyright?

-A Copyright owner receives a bundle of exclusive intellectual property rights in their creative expression.
+Copyright refers to a bundle of exclusive intellectual property rights in creative expression granted to the creator (the copyright owner).
 The creative expression is commonly referred to as the “work”.
-These rights attach automatically when the creator fixes the work in a tangible medium.
+These rights arise automatically when the creator fixes the work in a tangible medium.
 As a small business owner, you automatically receive copyrights for your blog posts, social media graphics, images, courses, books, advertising copy, etc.